fan2/mkdocs/docs/blog/posts/webdav/rclone-access-webdav.md

 | [rclone move](https://rclone.org/commands/rclone_move/)     | Move files from source to dest.             |
 | [rclone moveto](https://rclone.org/commands/rclone_moveto/) | Move file or directory from source to dest. |

+**move**:

+1. Moves the contents of the source directory to the destination directory.
+2. To move single files, use the [moveto](https://rclone.org/commands/rclone_moveto/) command instead.

+**moveto**:

+1. If source:path is a file or directory then it moves it to a file or directory *named* dest:path.
+2. This can be used to rename files or upload single files to other than their existing name.
+3. If the source is a directory then it acts exactly like the [move](https://rclone.org/commands/rclone_move/) command.

 !!! note "move vs. copy"

     在上面使用 `copy` 的场合，都可以替换为 `move`。